 One of the biggest shifts in care over recent years has been the rise of ‘personalisation’ – a new way to deliver support to disabled people, older people and carers.

-The decision to award a direct payment takes place after an assessment by social services.
+The decision to award a direct payment takes place after an assessment.
 This could be:

-- a community care assessment for the person you are looking after
+- an assessment for the person you are looking after

 - an assessment for a disabled child under the Children Act

 - a carer’s assessment of your own needs (note: not available in Scotland)

 If the outcome of the assessment is that services should be provided, you or the person you are looking after, have a right to ask for a direct payment instead of having the service arranged by the local council.

 In most cases, the person receiving a direct payment has to have sufficient mental capacity to consent to it.
 However, they may still be able to have a direct payment even if they lack capacity, as long as they get help from someone else to manage the payment.
 In cases like this, as a carer, you may be asked to take on the administration of a direct payment.

 If you receive a direct payment there will be various obligations.
 All users must keep records and submit accounts to the local council showing how the money was spent.
 In addition if you use the direct payment to pay for a care worker you will take on the legal role of an employer and all the responsibilities which go with that.
 In many areas help is available with these sorts of tasks.

 If services arranged with the use of a direct payment run into difficulties, you cannot normally make a complaint to the local council in the way that you could if they had been arranged directly by them.
 However, in that situation you should expect some assistance and advice from the local council.